AjaiJA/AjaiJA/README.md

    - 🌱 Learning about Data Structures.
    - 🔭 currently pursuing my **MCA** at ***PSG College of Technology***, *Coimbatore*.
-   - 🥅 2021 Aims: To Learn ElectronJS and React Native.
    - 💬 looking to collaborate with people, Who are ready to help each other.
    - 🤔 seeking for people who can guide me through the path which i want to be.
+   - 🥅 2021 Aims: To Learn Typescript and React Native.
    - ⚡ Focusing on something.

 <p align="center"> <img src="https://komarev.com/ghpvc/?username=AjaiJA&label=Profile%20views&color=0e75b6&style=flat" alt="Ajai J A" /> </p>